 Make sure you choose a moisturiser with anti-inflammatory nutrients and avoid moisturisers with harsh chemicals, fragrances and additives.
 Pure Argan oil is an excellent moisturiser with a high level of vitamin E and essential fatty acids.
-We recommend you to carry with you a bottle of Argan oil to keep moisturising your body every few hours to avoid dry skin.
+The best oil for eczema is Moroccan Argan oil.
+We recommend you to carry with you a bottle of pure Argan oil to keep moisturising your body every few hours to avoid dry skin.
 Pure argan oil has inflammatory properties that will not only give your skin moisture and hydration but it will also give your skin a soothing effect.
 The best time to moisturise is right after you take a shower, as moisturisers work best when skin is wet.

 2. Manage your stress

+How to manage stress eczema and how to get rid of stress eczema?
 Deep breathing is a good method to reduce stress and anxiety.
 Try to find ways to wind down such as doing meditation, listening to music or some other way to relieve your stress.
+Try to get enough sleep every night to make sure you get to wind down from your stress.
+Doing exercise can also help manage stress eczema.

 4. Eat the right food

 Make sure you include food rich in omega 3-fatty acids as it tends to fight inflammation in the body.
-It is recommended to eat foods high in probiotics and high in inflammation fighting flavonoids.
+It is also recommended to eat foods high in probiotics.

 5. Avoid Scratching and Itching

 Most people that suffer from eczema tend to struggle to control themselves from itching and scratching their skin.
 When your skin gets very dry, the itchiness becomes even worse.
-It can get very frustrating but trust me scratching will only make your eczema flare up more and will make the itchiness incontrollable.
+It can get very frustrating but scratching will only make your eczema flare up more and will make the itchiness incontrollable.
+The best cream for eczema itching should be full of vitamin E and anti inflammatory properties which will sooth your skin from the itchiness.
 Instead of scratching you can apply a moisturiser or if the itchiness is very severe you could use some hydrocortisone.

 Another technique is to soak a towel in cool water and to apply it on the affected area, this might release the itchiness but make sure to moisturise right after.

 If you suffer from eczema, dry air is definitely not your friend.
 In fact dry air only make your skin feel horrible.
 Adding moisture to the air in your home will help you so much.
-Humidifiers can be effective in treating skin dryness.
+Humidifier for dry skin is very helpful, it can be effective in treating skin dryness.

 It has been proven that people with eczema have a better sleep when they have a humidifier at home.
 Keep your humidifier clean to prevent health issues.